 Jail and Inmate Search in South Carolina

-South Carolina has a total inmate population of 19,989 with 18,538 of them male and the rest female.
-The average age of an inmate in South Carolina is 38.1.
+SC has a total inmate population of 19,989 with 18,538 of the male and the rest female.
+The average age of an inmate in SC is 38.1.
 61% of inmates are Black, 37% are White, and the rest is a mixed bag of races.
-2% of inmates incarcerated in South Carolina are illegal immigrants.
+2% of inmates incarcerated in the state are illegal immigrants.
 More than half are single and never married, but 67% have kids.
-16% of the inmates have committed sex offenses.
-Half of all South Carolina prisoners have not finished high school.
+16% of inmates have committed sex offenses.
+Half of all SC prisoners have not finished high school.
 28% are in prison due to violent crimes.
-80% of all South Carolina inmates are mentally healthy.
+80% of all the state inmates are mentally healthy.